TexasInstruments/tvm/ti-docs/source/infering.rst

 TIDL_RT_DEBUG=2, 3
 ^^^^^^^^^^^^^^^^^^

-More verbose TIDL subgraph debug print outs.
+When set to 2 or 3, more verbose information about TIDL subgraphs is provided in addition to the information provided when the setting is 1.
+For example:

 .. code:: text

   [C7x_1 ] 1852081.872134 s: Alg Alloc for Layer # -    0
   [C7x_1 ] 1852081.872160 s: Alg Alloc for Layer # -    1
   ... ... ...
-  [C7x_1 ] 1852081.873059 s: TIDL Memory requiement
+  [C7x_1 ] 1852081.873059 s: TIDL Memory requirement
   [C7x_1 ] 1852081.873087 s: MemRecNum , Space     , Attribute ,    SizeinBytes
   [C7x_1 ] 1852081.873117 s:  0         , DDR       , Persistent,    15208
   [C7x_1 ] 1852081.873145 s:  1         , DDR       , Persistent,    136